andywhale/andywhale/content/posts/gamedev-intothevortex.md

 At this point the prototype has become pretty complex to play, and so may well be consigned to a virtual dusty drawer, but enjoyable to make.

+Disclaimer: This game is currently pretty unstable, so it may possibly crash your browser, it hasn't crashed mine yet, but I just wanted to make you aware - use at your own risk.

 You can try it yourself at https://vortex.andywhale.co.uk

 {{< youtube 8O3-V1EhyFI >}}